70 Days Across America

 Most emotional was always the Senior Lawn.
 Not that it held many memories of my high school days.
 In fact, it hadn’t been my lunch-time hangout.

-Oakland had been our universe, and Oakland’s five other high schools had their time-honoured traditions, which had been passed down through the generations.
+Oakland had been our universe, and Oakland’s five other public high schools had their time-honoured traditions, which had been passed down through the generations.

 When my high school played my mother’s alma mater (she had also grown up in Oakland), she asked if they still did the same yells they did when she went there.